technology-toolbox/website/content/blog/jjameson/2009/10/24/the-original-jameson-datacenter.md

 ---
-title: "The Original \"Jameson Datacenter\""
+title: 'The Original "Jameson Datacenter"'
 date: 2009-10-24T05:18:00-06:00
 description:
-  "This morning I was doing some cleanup of my documents folder and I stumbled across a rather old Visio document that showed the beginnings of what I now refer to as the \"Jameson Datacenter\" (a.k.a. my home lab).
-For some geeky reason, seeing this again..."
+  'This morning I was doing some cleanup of my documents folder and I stumbled across a rather old Visio document that showed the beginnings of what I now refer to as the "Jameson Datacenter" (a.k.a. my home lab).
+For some geeky reason, seeing this again...'
 aliases:
   [
     "/blog/jjameson/archive/2009/10/23/the-original-jameson-datacenter.aspx",